- Reference >

 Behavior¶

-and missing fields using
+$linearFill fills null and missing fields using

-|linear-interpolation| based on surrounding non-null
+|linear-interpolation| based on surrounding non-null field values.

 The surrounding field values are determined by the sort order specified

-in $setWindowFields
+in $setWindowFields.

-and missing values proportionally spanning the value range between surrounding non-null
+$linearFillfillsnulland missing values proportionally spanning the value range between surrounding non-nullvalues.
+To determine the values for missing fields,$linearFilluses:- The difference of surrounding non-

-values. - The number of
+nullvalues. - The number of

-fields to fill between the surrounding values.
+nullfields to fill between the surrounding values.

 - The difference of surrounding non-